 3. Your professional life

-All your life, you have been working towards flourishing in your professional life.
-However, if you find your significant other creating obstacles for you instead of encouraging you to do better, then there is no point in continuing such a relationship.
+Your professional life extends way beyond your romantic bond and is definitely one of the things to never compromise in a relationship, and your partner should respect that.
+However, if you find your significant other creating obstacles for you instead of encouraging you to do better, then it’s a clear sign they disrespect you and there is no point in continuing such a relationship.

 4. The friends you have and the time you spend with them

-Arbitrarily if your better half wants you to give up hanging out with your friends, then ensure that you do not yield to his/her pressure.
+If your significant other wants you to give up hanging out with your friends or demands your time when you have something planned with them, ensure you do not yield to their pressure.
+Because that’s not a healthy way to compromise in a relationship.
 It is normal if your partner dislikes some of your friends for no valid reason whatsoever, but then it is their problem, not yours.

 7. Your hobbies and interests

-8. Your suggestions and opinions should be valued
+8. Your suggestions and opinions

-9. Your independence matters
+9. Your independence